• Skip to primary navigation

 Sauteed red onion and peppers in an instant pot.

-1. Prep your vegetables, seasonings, vegetable broth, and can goods.
+1. Prep your vegetables, seasonings, vegetable broth, and canned goods.

 2. Set your instant pot to saute function for 7 minutes, once hot add your vegetables, and stir frequently.
 The vegetables will release liquid, which they will cook in.
 For oil-free cooking, if they start to stick add 1-2 tablespoons of water to prevent them from burning.
 Another option is to start out cooking the vegetables in ¼ of water or broth (or use a neutral-tasting oil).